QuantumToasted/Scriptid.Serialization/README.md

 # Scriptid.Serialization
-A serializer for transforming Scriptid code into JSON syntax trees.
+A serializer for transforming Scriptid code into abstract syntax trees.